AlAzmine482/comp467-Project5-MultiMedia/README.md

 # comp467-Project5-MultiMedia
 Reading Baselight, xytech, and video demo files and getting frames, pictures, and clips.
 Uploading to Frame.io.
-Pictures get insertinto xlsxfile, paths, folders, and other frames to fix goes to csv
+Pictures get insert into xlsxfile, paths, folders, and other frames to fix go to csv

+In this project, We use argparse to parse text files and video files.
+After reading the data from the text files.
+You can uncomment the section below to generate the frames directory in your project folder.
+In the frame directory, it will create video frames according to duration.
+Then get the fps using ffprobe and get the duration of video.
+We multiply the fps and duration to check the fps.
+We call the function convert_frames_to_timecodes to get the total seconds which divides the frame and fps into hours, minutes seconds, and deci seconds.
+Then depending on the output it will generate a CSV file or xlsx file with images, and paths to the location  of the frame.

-   Uncomment out this section to get frames directory and generate frames from video.
+   Uncomment out this section to get the frames directory and generate frames from the video.
     """output_dir = os.path.join(current_directory, 'frames')
     if not os.path.exists(output_dir):
         os.makedirs(output_dir)